Pragith/pragith/pragith-net/app/content/blog/2023/2023-08-24-llm-evaluation-vibe-check.md

 ---
-title: "LLM Evaluation: The 'Vibe Check' Is Not a Metic"
+title: "LLM Evaluation: The 'Vibe Check' Is Not a Metric"
 date: "2023-08-24"
 tags: ["Evaluation", "Testing", "LLM", "Quality Assurance"]
 summary: "How do you test a chatbot?
 'It looks good to me' is not an engineering standard.
 We are building an automated evaluation framework."